 For Fiscal Year 2024-2025, all Annexation Territory shall be identified and grouped into zones of benefit referred to as Zones.
 These Zones identify specific parcels and developments that receive special benefit from the maintenance, operation, and servicing of various District improvements.
-Each Zone reflects the improvements (street lighting and/or landscaping) associated with the development of properties in that Zone in order to fairly and equitably apportion the net cost of providing those improvements.
+Each Zone reflects the improvements (street lighting and/or landscaping) associated with the development of properties in that Zone in order to fairly and equitably apportion the net cost of providing those improvements to the properties that receive special benefit from the maintenance and operation of such improvements.
 By establishing and utilizing a Zone structure, similar properties with similar types of improvements will be assessed a proportional amount for the total annual expenses related to the maintenance, operation, and servicing of the improvements provided by the District and for which the properties receive special benefits.
 The following is a brief description of the District Zones to which the Annexation Territory is proposed to be annexed:

-Zones 40 and 41: These Zones include parcels that are classified as non-residential developments for which the District provides the maintenance, operation, and servicing of:
+Zones 42 and 43: These Zones include parcels that are classified as non-residential developments for which the District provides the maintenance, operation, and servicing of: